Best GPU for Core i5-14600K in 2025: our top picks tested

 Price

 Your budget is the most important factor to consider when choosing a GPU to pair with an i5-14600K.
 This powerful processor goes well with a variety of GPUs, but that doesn’t mean picking the best one, as there will be some discrepancies in the price.
-This CPU costs between $200 and $300, so choosing a GPU that costs $1,000 doesn’t make sense, as you could opt for a GPU lower on the performance stack but deliver excellent performance while paired with this CPU.
+This CPU costs between $200 and $300, so choosing a GPU that costs $1,000 doesn’t make sense, as you could opt for a GPU lower on the performance stack that delivers excellent performance while paired with this CPU.
 So, opt for a GPU that isn’t overkill unless you want to game in 4K and offers a balance between performance and value.

-This way, you’ll save money, which you can use to upgrade other components such as the SSD and RAM or even get a stronger CPU like the Intel Core i9-13900K.
+This way, you’ll save money, which you can use to upgrade other components, such as the SSD and RAM, or even get a stronger CPU like the Intel Core i9-13900K.
 You might wonder, why move from the 14th to the 13th generation?
 The answer is that there isn’t much difference between the two generations, and in our review of the i9-13900K, we found that it performed almost similarly to the i9-14900K.

 Temperature